As Your Case Progresses

 All of the docket information is available on the Court’s website at www.uscourts.cavc.gov.

 - On the left side of the home page is a menu (list) of pages; clicking on "Docket Search" will allow you to search for your case (you may go directly to the page here: Docket Search).

 - To search for your case, type in your docket number in the "case number" box and hit "Search".

-If you do not have a lawyer or other representative, you must include your docket number on your letter whenever you write to the Court about your appeal and on any materials you send to the Court.
+If you do not have a lawyer or other representative, you must include your docket number on whatever documents you send to the Court about your appeal.

 2. What if I have questions?